 - We will check with you about how you are feeling and change the plan to manage your pain as much as possible.

 - Be free from restraints or seclusion unless they are necessary to ensure physical safety, and if no less restrictive intervention is possible

 - You may expect to talk with your doctors, nurses, social workers, or other healthcare professionals in private, and know that the information you give will be shared only with those people who need it to do their job.

 - Know the information in your medical record.

 - Your medical records are private.
 You may look at your records and get a copy or summary within 30 days of our receiving your request.
 If we are unable to provide you with a copy or summary within 30 days, we will produce what we can and notify you of when your health information will be ready, which will be within 60 days of your request.
 We may charge a reasonable, cost-based fee for copies of your record.

 - Certain conditions, such as cancer, cases of some infectious diseases, work-related contact with poisons or other dangerous materials, and cases of child abuse, must be reported, even without your permission.
 In some cases involving concern about the care you receive, the medical center may disclose information in medical records to its own lawyers and agents.

 - Receive written notice of how your health information will be used and shared in order for you to receive the highest quality of care.
-This is called our Privacy Notice and it contains patient rights and our legal duties regarding your health information.
-You may request a copy of this Privacy Notice from any staff member.
+This is called our Notice of Privacy Practices and it contains patient rights and our legal duties regarding your health information.
+You may request a copy of this Notice from any staff member.